How to Choose a Close Protection Course in London for Your Team

 What is the most important factor to consider when selecting a close protection course in London?

 The most important factor is programme accreditation.
-It is essential to choose a course accredited by the Security Industry Authority (SIA) or other recognised organisations to ensure that the training meets established industry standards.
+Choose a course accredited by the Security Industry Authority (SIA) or other recognised organisations to ensure that the training meets established industry standards and supports your team's licensing and career progression.

 Why are instructor qualifications important in a close protection course?

 Instructor qualifications are important because classes should be led by seasoned experts with real-world experience and relevant certifications.
-This ensures that instructors can effectively impart practical knowledge and reflect the professionalism expected in personal security.
+Instructors with operational backgrounds can effectively impart practical knowledge and reflect the professionalism expected in personal security.

 What topics should the curriculum of a close protection course cover?